 The EU is a strong supporter of multilateral initiatives on nutrition

 The EU is also active in driving support for nutrition multilaterally.
 The EU and the FAO launched a partnership in July 2015 to support food and nutrition security in at least 35 countries around the world.
-The EU is contributing €50 million (US$66 million) to this initiative, (FAO’s contribution is €23.5 million or US$31.2 million) comprising two five-year programs.
+The EU is contributing €50 million to this initiative, (FAO’s contribution is €23.5 million) comprising two five-year programs.
 The Food and Nutrition Security Impact, Resilience, Sustainability and Transformation (FIRST) facility aims to enable national governments to improve food security.
-It entails an information program (the Information for Nutrition Food Security and Resilience programme), designed to increase the ability to cope with food crises by supplying the necessary information and data to policy-makers in individual countries.
+It entails an information program (the Information for Nutrition Food Security and Resilience programme), designed to increase the ability to cope with food crises by supplying the necessary information and data to policy-makers in individual countries

 Interventions that address immediate causes of undernutrition and have the improvement of nutrition (i.e., support for exclusive breastfeeding, supplementary feeding, etc.) as their primary objective.